 - Bake for 15 minutes or until the cake is lightly golden and springs back when lightly touched in the center.

-- Sprinkle a generous amount of powdered sugar on a thin clean kitchen towel.
+- Meanwhile, sprinkle a generous amount of powdered sugar on a thin clean kitchen towel.

-- Turn the cake onto the towel and carefully remove the waxed paper.
+- Flip the pan turning the cake onto the towel and carefully peel the waxed paper from the cake.

-- Roll-up into the towel starting with the longest edge sprinkling powdered sugar on the towel that touches the cake at each turn to prevent it from sticking.
+- Begin to gently roll the warm cake in the towel starting with the longest edge sprinkling powdered sugar on the towel that touches the cake at each turn to prevent it from sticking.
+(You can also roll from the shortest edge, if you desire.)

-- Tuck the ends of the towel under then carefully place on a baking sheet and into the fridge to cool completely.
+- Tuck the ends of the towel under then carefully place on a baking sheet and into the fridge for 1 hour or until completely cool.

-- To make the filling: Beat the cream cheese, 4 Tbsp butter, powdered sugar and vanilla together until fluffy.
+- To make the filling: In a medium-size mixing bowl, using an electric mixer, beat the cream cheese, 4 Tbsp butter, powdered sugar and vanilla together until fluffy.

-- Cut thin slices from each end to trim, then cut into 1-inch slices using a sharp knife.
+- To serve: Cut thin slices from each end to trim, then cut into 1-inch slices using a sharp knife.

 - Dust the top with powdered sugar, if desired.